maruthan64/ansible-container-lab/README.md

 # Simple Ansible lab in Docker containers
-This action creates four Docker containers are created on which you can practice simple plays with Ansible.
+This action creates four Docker containers on which you can practice simple plays with Ansible.

 ### How to use
 Clone this repo.